 The Master Marketer program is a 64-hour intensive marketing education course during which agricultural producers, ag lenders, and others are trained in marketing techniques, marketing plans, technical analysis, futures and options, and many other marketing related skills.
 This set of skills becomes their marketing “toolkit” which equips them to apply the skills to many situations that might arise when conducting agricultural business.

-The flagship program, Master Marketer, has graduated 1246 producers and agribusinessmen from twenty-nine trainings held across the state.
-In a 2½ year post graduation survey, graduates of the first twenty-seven trainings indicated that, on average, they have increased their returns by $35,000 annually1.
+The flagship program, Master Marketer, has graduated 1638 producers and agribusinessmen from thirty-two trainings held across the state.
+In a 2½ year post graduation survey, graduates of the first thirty trainings indicated that, on average, they have increased their returns by $35,000 annually1.

 Following graduation, the participants extend their knowledge to other producers by providing leadership for marketing clubs.
 While not mandatory, marketing clubs are a great way to communicate marketing ideas and skills with other producers, practice newly learned marketing skills, and work with county agents and district economists to better understand marketing and the opportunities it provides.